Moses Dresser Phillips: Biography

 In the autumn of 1857, Phillips and Sampson determined to create and publish The Atlantic Monthly.
 Their plan was launched in a dinner-party, as described in a letter by Phillips:

-At that dinner he announced his idea for a magazine:
+At that dinner, he announced his idea for a magazine:

 The first issue of The Atlantic was published in November 1857, and quickly gained fame as one of the finest magazines in the English-speaking world.

-Phillips died at age 46 in his house in Brookline, Massachusetts and is buried in Rural Cemetery in Worcester, Massachusetts.
+Phillips died at age 46 in his house in Brookline, Massachusetts.